NoriSte/ui-testing-best-practices/README.md

 **TL;DR:** Why is testing a web application so hard?
 Why generic browser automation tools do not fit well the UI/E2E testing needs?
 Why does Cypress outstand?

-**Otherwise:** A generic features comparison is not enough to understand what are the main UI Testing pains and how Cypress removes them..
+**Otherwise:** A generic features comparison is not enough to understand what are the main UI Testing pains and how Cypress removes them.

 🔗 [**Read More: Some UI testing problems and the Cypress way**](/sections/tools/ui-testing-problems-cypress.md)